Botti01/Botti01/README.md

 # Hi, I'm Andrea Botticella! 👋

 Welcome to my GitHub profile.
-I'm passionate about technology and always eager to tackle new challenges.
+I'm passionate about cybersecurity and always eager to tackle new challenges.

 - 🎓 I am a Computer Engineering graduate from *Università degli Studi del Sannio*.
 - 🔐 I'm currently pursuing a Master's degree in Cybersecurity at *Politecnico di Torino*.